Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Limitations and future work

 The first obvious limitation of our study is our lack of a statistically significant sample, which is a consequence of the high resolution and thus computational cost of our simulations, corroborated by the fact that we actually resolve the central region of the disk without using sink particles.
 We have thus focused on a relatively limited number of objects, precluding us from drawing very general conclusions from this sample.
 Among the 6 cases we examined, there is already a large diversity in evolution in terms of disk sizes, structure, and even whether cores exist at all.
 Entirely distinct protostar formation scenarios are therefore definitely possible, and we expect a rich variety in the specific characteristics of individual simulated and observed objects.

 The turbulent driving we utilized in this work is very simple and only gives a rough approximation of actual feedback processes in the ISM.
 However, we consider it already an improvement over the often-used method of just including a turbulent velocity field in the initial conditions of an isolated cloud core collapse.
 Likewise, it should be more realistic than driving turbulence via an ad-hoc Ornstein-Uhlenbeck process \citep[as used by e.g.,][]{yang2025zoom}.
 An important limitation of our approach is that supernovae do not actually happen randomly throughout the ISM, but are associated with star formation.
-It has been shown that choosing the peaks of the density distribution as injection sites also does not give the most realistic ISM, however, which is best modeled with a mixed driving that also models the effect of runaway stars \citep{gatto2015ism}.
+It has been shown that choosing the peaks of the density distribution as injection sites also does not give the most realistic ISM, however, which is best modelled with a mixed driving that also models the effect of runaway stars \citep{gatto2015ism}.
 We plan to include this more complex feedback localization in the future; however, an alternative and more realistic approach would be to directly include actual star particles formed in the simulation (in contrast to our current sink particles, which do not inject any energy).
+For our simulation to more closely model a section of the ISM in a galaxy, a different boundary condition and gravitational potential should be used more akin to the tall-box setups of e.g. \cite{walch2015silcc,kim_ostriker2017tigress}.
+In our model, gas cannot escape in what would be the vertical direction in a galactic disk, and the crucial importance of the vertical pressure-budget is not modelled.

 We do not include radiative transfer in our simulations, and as such, our disks are likely colder than expected \citep{whitehouse2006thermodynamics}.
 This, in turn, reduces their pressure support (lowering their Toomre $Q$), and more easily leads to GI and spiral structure even at low surface densities, but is expected to also generally influence the evolution of the disk \citep[][]{bate2014collapse}.